Release date: 28 October 2020

 When executed on 20.10 Robots or newer, the Write Line activity only outputs logs at

 tracelevel rather than

 informationlevel.
 This change has been implemented to correct an issue that caused this activity to send logs to Orchestrator and other log stream destinations.

 RegisterUserModeServiceparameter is not applicable anymore.
-In order to make the install script work, you would need to remove the parameter.
+To make sure install scripts continue to work, you would need to remove this parameter.

 As Global Exception Handler uses WWF Tracking, when working with a large number of small iterations (1000-10000) in a project, enabling it decreases the performance as it adds an overhead to each activity.

 Business Exceptions are not supported in an isolated workflow, all exceptions return as System Exceptions.